 Counterscarp is built on a carefully chosen stack of best-in-class open source tools, AI models, and custom-built analyzers.

-The AI Copilot's RAG knowledge base is built from the most authoritative sources in smart contract security.
+The AI Copilot's RAG framework draws from authoritative sources in smart contract security.
+The curated knowledge base is actively growing.

-Thousands of audit contest findings, severity classifications, and judge decisions from the leading competitive audit platform.
+Audit contest findings, severity classifications, and judge decisions from the leading competitive audit platform.
+Target source for ongoing RAG index expansion.

-Aggregated smart contract audit findings database with semantic search, enabling cross-reference of similar vulnerabilities across protocols.
+Aggregated smart contract audit findings with semantic search, enabling cross-reference of similar vulnerabilities across protocols.

 Peer-reviewed papers on EVM security, formal verification, and smart contract vulnerability classification from IEEE, ACM, and arXiv.